 Ignore all the black rubber marks.
 Rookie move from the nail gun. 🙂

 Above – nail holes filled AND caulking done.
 Ready for touch up paint!

 While my own wood planks were pre primed and painted, after the filling you will need to give the works one more coat.
 But I still find that easier than doing everything once it’s on the ceiling.

-I spot primed over the nail holes with a brush, then rolled the entire ceiling with finishing paint, following with brush strokes to remove the orange peel texture.
+I spot-primed over the nail holes with a brush, then rolled the entire ceiling with finishing paint, following with brushing to remove the orange peel texture.

 Finish off with crown molding